Mutual Fund Distributor Commission: Structure, Types, Tips

 Upfront Commission in Mutual Fund:

 This is a one-time fee paid to the distributor when the investor purchases the mutual fund units initially.
-This mutual fund commission rate can vary from 3% to 5% on the total investment amount, depending on the mutual fund scheme and the associated Asset Management Company.
+However, SEBI has restricted the AMC's on the payment of upfront commission to the mutual fund distributors in 2018.

 Trail Commission in Mutual Fund: